taehyounpark/queryosity/docs/pages/conceptual.md

 All variations are processed at once in a single dataset traversal, i.e. they do not incur additional runtime overhead other than what is already required to perform the actions themselves.

-@image html variation.png "Propagation of systematic variations for z=x+y."
+@image html variation.png "Propagation of systematic variations."

+@see @ref guide